Monitor Azure SignalR Service

 For collect partially collecting behavior:

-Once you mark the client as diagnostic client, SignalR service will trace messages in both directions.
+Once you mark the client as diagnostic client, Azure SignalR Service traces messages in both directions.

 By checking the sign-in server and service side, you can easily find out whether the message is pass the server or SignalR service successfully.
 Basically, by checking if the received and sent message are matched or not based on message tracing ID, you can tell whether the message loss issue is in server or SignalR service.
-For more information, see the details below.
+For more information, see the following details.

 Details of the message flow

-For the direction from client to server via SignalR service, SignalR service will only consider the invocation that is originated from diagnostic client, that is, the message generated directly in diagnostic client, or service message generated due to the invocation of diagnostic client indirectly.
+For the direction from client to server via SignalR service, SignalR service only considers the invocation that is originated from diagnostic client, that is, the message generated directly in diagnostic client, or service message generated due to the invocation of diagnostic client indirectly.

-The tracing ID will be generated in SignalR service once the message arrives at SignalR service in Path 1.
-SignalR service will generate a log Received a message <MessageTracingId> from client connection <ConnectionId>. for each message in diagnostic client.
-Once the message leaves from the SignalR to server, SignalR service will generate a log message Sent a message <MessageTracingId> to server connection <ConnectionId> successfully..
+The tracing ID is generated in SignalR service once the message arrives at SignalR service in Path 1.
+SignalR service generates a log Received a message <MessageTracingId> from client connection <ConnectionId>. for each message in diagnostic client.
+Once the message leaves from the SignalR to server, SignalR service generates a log message Sent a message <MessageTracingId> to server connection <ConnectionId> successfully..
 If you see these two logs, you can be sure that the message passes through SignalR service successfully.

 Note

-Due to the limitation of ASP.NET Core SignalR, the message comes from client doesn't contains any message level ID.
-But ASP.NET SignalR generate invocation ID for each message, you can use it to map with the tracing ID.
+Due to the limitation of ASP.NET Core SignalR, the message comes from client doesn't contains any message level ID, but ASP.NET SignalR generates invocation ID for each message.
+You can use it to map with the tracing ID.

 Then the message carries the tracing ID Server in Path 2.
-Server will generate a log Received message <messagetracingId> from client connection <connectionId> once the message arrives.
+Server generates a log Received message <messagetracingId> from client connection <connectionId> once the message arrives.

-Once the message invokes the hub method in server, a new service message will be generated with a new tracing ID.
-Once the service message is generated, server will generate a sign-in template Start to broadcast/send message <MessageTracingId> ..., the actual log will be based on your scenario.
-Then the message will be delivered to SignalR service in Path 3, once the service message leaves from server, a log called Succeeded to send message <MessageTracingId> will be generated.
+Once the message invokes the hub method in server, a new service message is generated with a new tracing ID.
+Once the service message is generated, server generates a sign-in template Start to broadcast/send message <MessageTracingId> ....
+The actual log is based on your scenario.
+Then the message is delivered to SignalR service in Path 3.
+Once the service message leaves from server, a log called Succeeded to send message <MessageTracingId> is generated.

 Note

-The tracing ID of the message from client cannot map to the tracing ID of the service message to be sent to SignalR service.
+The tracing ID of the message from client can't map to the tracing ID of the service message to be sent to SignalR service.

-Once the service message arrives at SignalR service, a log called Received a <MessageType> message <MessageTracingId> from server connection <ConnectionId>. will be generated.
+Once the service message arrives at SignalR service, a log called Received a <MessageType> message <MessageTracingId> from server connection <ConnectionId>. is generated.
 Then SignalR service processes the service message and deliver to the target client(s).
-Once the message is sent to client(s) in Path 4, log Sent a message <MessageTracingId> to client connection <ConnectionId> successfully. will be generated.
+Once the message is sent to client(s) in Path 4, log Sent a message <MessageTracingId> to client connection <ConnectionId> successfully. is generated.

-In summary, the message log will be generated when message goes in and out the SignalR service and server.
+In summary, the message log is generated when message goes in and out of the SignalR service and server.
 You can use these logs to validate whether the message is lost in these components or not.

 A client fails to receive messages in a group